Intro

 Competitor Analysis:

-So we use the plus and deltas to show it practically:
+So I use the plus and deltas to show it practically:

 User Journey